KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 <Callout icon="📘" theme="info">
   **Brand Kits**

-  (@Meenal: can we just add a cross-reference to Brand Kit document instead of adding all these points.)

   * Brand kit names reflect what you set up in your account.
   * You can set up a maximum of 10 brand kits per account.
 You can select from the available kits.
   * If a brand kit is locked, it cannot be edited within the campaign flow.